claire-chua/Azure-documentation-/README.md

 As an admin, I want to be able to create time slots and lanes to effectively manage the availability of the aquatic centre.

+***
+### Persona 2: Jean

+#### Background
+Jean is a 26 year-old avid swimmer, who works at an office from 9 - 5 p.m.
+She prefers to swim daily, typically in the early morning.

+#### Goals and Behaviour
+Jean would like to book lanes in advance, to ensure that she is able to complete her morning swim daily.
+Additionally, she would like the entire process to be seamless and flexible.

 ### Customer

 As a customer, I want to book a lane in a specific time slot to ensure that I am able to swim, regardless of the number of customers in the aquatic centre.

 As a customer, I want to be able to view available times and lanes to ensure that there are no conflicts, whilst effectively choosing the best option.

 As a customer, I would like to edit or delete my own bookings in the case of any changes in my schedule.

+***

+### Persona 3: Tom

+#### Background
+Tom is a 30 year-old worker at the aquatic centre.
+He enjoys working there, but has noticed that the recent spike in customers has resulted in a number of people unable to swim.
+Further, this has resulted in a recent increase in bookings through the phone, and preventing staff from completing other duties.

+#### Goals and Behaviour
+Tom would like for customers to be able to view available lanes and time slots, and complete their own bookings instead of calling in to check with staff.
+He would also like to have an overview of all the current and future bookings, as well as unavailable times for lanes to stay informed.

 ### Worker